suinkangme/CV-Image-Classification-Tasks/README.md

 <br>

 <h3>[ Instructions on how to run the pre-trained model on the provided sample test dataset ]</h3>
+  <p>All notebooks were written in Google Colab and are intended for use in Google Colab only.</p>
   <p> To run the pre-trained models on the provided sample test datasets, follow the instructions below for each notebook: </p>
   <ul>
     <li>
       For task 1, open the notebook titled "task1_training_testing.ipynb", run the code cells one by one following instructions on the below code cells.
-The instructions in the actual code might differ.
+The instructions in the actual notebook might differ.
 If that is the case, follow the instructions in the actual notebook.
       <br><br>
       <img width="589" alt="image" src="https://github.com/suinkangme/COMP432-GroupI/blob/main/img/sampleset1_1.png">
       <img width="589" alt="image" src="https://github.com/suinkangme/COMP432-GroupI/blob/main/img/sampleset1_2.png">
     </li>
     <li>
       For task 2, open the notebook titled "Task2_Feature_Extraction.ipynb", run the code cells one by one following instructions on the below code cells.
-The instructions in the actual code might differ.
+The instructions in the actual notebook might differ.
 If that is the case, follow the instructions in the actual notebook.
       <br><br>
       <img width="589" alt="image" src="https://github.com/suinkangme/COMP432-GroupI/blob/main/img/sampleset23_1.png">
       <img width="589" alt="image" src="https://github.com/suinkangme/COMP432-GroupI/blob/main/img/sampleset23_2.png">